RuidiZhu/VQA_for_No-Jump_Evolution/README.md

 ## Acknowledgement

-I thank for stimulating discussion with Takahiro Tsunoda (postdoc in Robert Scheokolf's group).
+I thank for stimulating discussion with Takahiro Tsunoda (postdoc in Robert Schoelkopf's group).